Have you recently noticed a drop in your Instagram Story views? You’re not alone…

 Are you posting when your audience is most active?
 This is one of the questions that should guide your Instagram content strategy and when you post Instagram stories.

 Finding out which days and times your audience is most active on Instagram is essential, especially because Stories only last for 24 hours.

 If you end up posting them at the wrong time, they might not garner enough views.

 Solution: Use Analytics to Improve Your Strategy

 After analysing millions of posts, Hopper HQ found that the best time to post on Instagram varies depending on the day of the week.

-But this is a generic guideline.
-To understand the right timings for your audience, it’s best to start looking at your Instagram analytics.
+But this is a general guideline.
+To understand the right timing for your audience, it’s best to start looking at your Instagram analytics.